florianstijven/DSCAP/README.md

 through the use of the `renv` R package.

-Since the analyses are computationally intensive, we ran the analysis on a computing cluster, for which we used the `run-analysis.sh` batch script.
+Since the analyses are computationally intensive, we ran the analysis on a computing cluster, for which we used the `runanalysis.sh` batch script.
 If these analyses are run on a personal computer, there should be enough RAM available because the sandwich estimator based on the `geex` R package is greedy in its use of RAM.
 Running the Makefile is expected to take 10 hours on a recent